 Necessary laws, legal systems and enforcement mechanisms, however, are still lacking in many countries to protect their children.
 Only a handful of countries in the region have enacted a comprehensive Children’s Act to bring their national child protection laws in line with the CRC.

 One of the fundamental rights enshrined in the CRC is the right of a child’s birth to be registered immediately and for the child to acquire a name and a nationality.
 But to this day, more than 60 per cent all children under five years of age do not have proper birth registration in ESA.

 Violence, abuse and exploitation

-While no specific data on violence against children in Eastern and Southern Africa (ESA) are available, national studies in Ethiopia, South Africa and Swaziland show that between 30 and 40 percent of girls suffer from sexual abuse and violence before they are 18 years old.
-Each year, girls from Ethiopia, Madagascar and Kenya go to the Middle East to work as domestic workers, many of them end up in exploitative conditions.
+While no specific data on violence against children in ESA are available, national studies in Kenya, Tanzania Swaziland and Zimbabwe show that between 30 and 40 percent of girls under 18 years old suffered from sexual abuse and violence.

 Child labour remains an endemic problem across the African continent.
-This phenomenon is both a cause and a consequence of poverty, and it perpetuates impoverishment by severely compromising children’s education.
-ESA has the second highest rate of child labour in the world, after West and Central Africa – more than one-third of children aged 5–14 are engaged in work.
+This phenomenon is both a cause and a consequence of poverty, and severely compromises children’s education.
+ESA has the highest rate of child labour in the world, together with West and Central Africa - nearly a third of children aged 5–14 here are engaged in work.

-Children in the region are still being recruited to join armed groups.
-While notable progress has been made in countries like Burundi with the de-mobilization of several hundred former child soldiers, armed groups in Somalia continue to recruit of children and adolescents, with the majority of them being aged 14 - 18 years.
-The total number of children being used in the conflict is not known, but the UN estimates that thousands of children and young people are being trained in basic arms techniques.
+Despite notable progress in countries like Burundi and South Sudan with the demobilization of several hundred children formerly associated with the armed forces, in Somalia, children are continue to be recruited, with the majority of them aged 14 - 18 years.
+The total number of children being used in conflicts is not known, but the UN estimates that thousands of children and young people are affected.